Achievement Hunter: 2013–2015: Popularization and the Let's Play Network

 In early 2013, Achievement Hunter introduced a competition series titled VS, in which the employees challenge each other to compete in games.
 In April 2013, Achievement Hunter launched their own channel on YouTube, which hosts a variety of their videos.
 Later in 2013, the company retired Achievement HORSE, replacing it with Achievement HUNT, in which a variety of employees challenge each other until the word "HUNT" has been spelled.

 In October 2013, Pattillo hosted a 24-hour live stream for Extra Life, a charity benefiting hospitalized children.
 With appearances from other Achievement Hunter members and various Rooster Teeth employees, the live stream raised $340,000.
 This charity live stream has become an annual event, with 2014's Extra Life live stream raising over $442,000 for Children's Miracle Network.
 At RTX in July 2014, community members Matt Bragg and Jeremy Dooley were hired as editors and secondary hosts at Achievement Hunter.

 On February 5, 2015, Achievement Hunter officially founded the Let's Play Network YouTube channel.
 The channel acted as a platform for multiple Rooster Teeth owned and affiliated groups and divisions to upload gameplays.
 Some of these groups included the likes of Funhaus, ScrewAttack, Cow Chop, Kinda Funny, and Sugar Pine 7.
 Although, a majority of the channel's videos still consisted of Achievement Hunter's content.

 In early 2015, Achievement Hunter hosted the first Let's Play Live at the Moody Theater in Austin, Texas.
 In April 2015, Narvaez departed from the company as a full-time employee to focus on Twitch live-streaming, although he continued to voice his character for the company's X-Ray and Vav animated series until its eventual cancellation.
 In mid-2015, Achievement Hunter launched a new YouTube channel, named after themselves, where they upload series of videos that were previously uploaded to the Rooster Teeth channel.
 Additionally, they moved out of Rooster Teeth's Stage 5, Austin Studios office into their own office nearby.

 Dooley was promoted to a main host in October 2015, during an episode of Let's Play Minecraft.
 A weekly podcast titled Off Topic was announced in early October, hosted by Michael Jones.
 Four test episodes aired live and were only available to "First Members" on their website.
 The first official episode aired to the public after the initial tests.
-Jones serves as the main host of the show and makes the most frequent appearances alongside other Achievement Hunter employees and special guests, including Patricia Sommerset, Arin Hanson, Chef Mike Haracz and Samm Levine.
+Jones serves as the main host of the show and makes the most frequent appearances alongside other Achievement Hunter employees and special guests, including Patricia Summersett, Arin Hanson, Chef Mike Haracz and Samm Levine.
 He also hosts the after show Last Call available for First Members only.

 Starting in 2015, Achievement Hunter occasionally featured celebrities as guest collaborators in some of their Let's Play videos, including Watsky, Rahul Kohli from iZombie, Dan Campbell from The Wonder Years, Laura Bailey and Travis Willingham, Dante Basco, James Buckley, Lannan Eacott, Kumail Nanjiani, and pop punk band Neck Deep.